realJustinLee/LiMe/README.md

 - [ ] The process bar for the file transmission
 - [ ] A fancy website for LiMe
 - [x] Store the password on the server with MD5
-- [x] Local password storage encrypted with AES using random key, random key stored with AES digested with MD5
+- [x] Local password storage encrypted with AES using a random key, the random key stored with AES digested with MD5
 - [x] Transport the message with AES and keys digested with MD5
 - [X] Open group chat for all users
-- [x] Enable user to reset password via a server-sent Email
+- [x] Enable user to reset the password via a server-sent Email
 - [x] Redirect LiMe to the new domain name
-- [x] Email is should be a unique key (LiMeSeedRecoverPassword)
+- [x] Email should be a unique key (LiMeSeedRecoverPassword)
 - [x] The file transmission function
-- [x] Use database to validate and manage the user
+- [x] Use the database to validate and manage the user
 - [x] Blur Agreement Frame
 - [x] HTML parsing and rendering
 - [x] Version number increase